ZETLAB object state monitoring system

 As we can see from the Figure 5, the model earthquake has not resulted in exceeding the stress-strain state allowable standards.

-As we can see from the Figure 7, the model earthquake has resulted in exceeding the stress-strain state allowable standards at certain sections, hence, it is necessary to check the pipeline sections which have critical stress-strain values.
+As we can see from Figure 7, the model earthquake has resulted in exceeding the stress-strain state allowable standards at certain sections, hence, it is necessary to check the pipeline sections which have critical stress-strain values.

 1. Shebalin N.V.
 Methods of using engineering-seismological data in seismic zoning, Seysmicheskoye rayonirovaniye SSSR (Seismic zoning of the USSR), Moscow: Nauka, 1968, pp. 95–111.